daniildin/nbaprojectDaniilFahmy/README.md

 ## Objective

 The NBA has evolved from traditional rosters to modern “superteams” constructed around All-Star trios (e.g., LeBron–Wade–Bosh).
-These teams often dominate media, attract ticket sales, and influence global fanbases—but at what cost?
+These teams often dominate media, attract ticket sales, and influence global fanbases, but at what cost?

 This project aims to answer:
 - Do superteams consistently **outperform balanced teams**?